Col. Pickering: “Have you no morals, man?”

 ~ My Fair Lady (Alan Jay Lerner)

-It creeps up in political debates or when you read the comments after an article about the atrocities going on worldwide or that took place in history: There’s this idea that we’re better people because we know better.
+It creeps up in political debates or when you read the comments after an article about the atrocities going on worldwide or that took place in history: The idea that we’re better people because we know better.

 We look with disdain at drug addiction, mental illness, domestic violence, thievery, racism, religious extremism, and the shedding of innocent blood.
 We shake our heads, click our tongues, and mutter, “God, I thank you that I am not like other people—robbers, evildoers, adulterers.”

-It’s like we think we can take credit for “good breeding.”
+It’s like we think we can take credit for what the Victorian’s called “good breeding.”

 I have tried many a time over the years to imagine what type of person I would be if I was born in another country, family, regime, social class, or time period.
 I can imagine myself recreated a thousand times over, like the theory of parallel universes where in some worlds you’re better and in others much worse.
 But this can be overwhelming, so let’s start with something seemingly small.
 Consider your good manners:

 Were you born saying please and thank you, putting others first, and observing the Golden Rule, or was social etiquette grilled into you by parents and teachers over the course of many years?